During November, the weather in Lisbon moves quickly from a warm autumn to a rainy and cold winter later this month.

-- Lisbon & Estoril Film Festival: Set both in Lisbon and in the seaside town of Estoril, this annual festival offers film screenings, conferences, readings, master classes, concerts and exhibitions.
+- LEFFEST – Lisbon & Sintra Film Festival: Set in both Lisbon and the beautiful village of Sintra, this annual international festival offers film screenings, conferences, readings, master classes, concerts and exhibitions.

 - Vodafone Mexefest: An autumn’s music festival to discover incredible artists ranging all genres, rock, pop, electronic, indie, jazz, funk and folk.
 Theatres, churches and even a railway station on Lisbon’s Avenida da Liberdade are used as the festival’s venue.